munoz0raul/arduino-demo/arduino-matrix-webui/BLOG.md

 ### Accessing the Matrix Hardware

 Unlike individual GPIO pins, the LED matrix is controlled through a **dedicated hardware interface** provided by the MCU firmware.
-The Arduino Uno R4 exposes two key functions:
+The Arduino Uno Q exposes two key functions:

 ```cpp
 extern "C" void matrixBegin();              // Initialize the matrix